Perly Consulting │ Beck Eco

 • 2026-Q1 (Mar-Apr): Deployment evidence validates scale and ROI with vendor feature consolidation.
 AWS Contact Lens (Mar 31) confirms conversational analytics GA with three named customer deployments: Neo Financial (90-second ACW savings per call, 40 hours/month leadership efficiency); Fujitsu (60% QA automation efficiency); Frontdoor (50x sampling increase).
 Microsoft Dynamics 365 Contact Center (Mar 18) confirms 2026 Wave 1 release with one-click case summaries across chat, email, and notes.
 Amazon Connect Health (Mar 5) case study: UC San Diego Health deployment with quantified clinical note summarization benefits.
 Simultaneously, critical quality limitation research documents systematic hallucination and bias risks: SupportLogic production framework reveals 94% to 73% quality variance across models; Suprmind's Vectara HHEM leaderboard benchmarks all 20 major LLMs showing measurable hallucination rates.
 Practitioner evidence (InflectionCX operator assessment) documents Contact Lens implementation reality: 2-5s latency, manual vocabulary configuration, pattern-matching limitations, and a steep implementation barrier.
 Real deployment case studies (Utilita: 35-second ACW reduction with Verint; UC San Diego Health) confirm ROI is achievable but requires structured validation workflows and customer-specific tuning.
 Ecosystem pattern: feature parity complete across AWS, Microsoft, ServiceNow, and secondary vendors; adoption friction has shifted definitively from whether the technology works to whether organizations can cost-justify the tuning and validation burden—a question that remains unsolved for the mid-market.
 Practice tier stable at good-practice; near-term growth blocked by implementation economics and quality validation requirements rather than capability gaps.

-• 2026-May: Vendor differentiation intensifies with domain-specific optimization and governance frameworks.
+• 2026-May (early): Vendor differentiation intensifies with domain-specific optimization and governance frameworks.
 Deepgram releases domain-specific language model for contact center summarization, fine-tuned on 200K conversations, signaling specialized vendor optimization (Apr 27).
 Cisco Webex adds multi-scenario AI summarization (dropped calls, transfers, consults) as GA feature (Apr 27).
 Independent third-party testing (Brilo, Apr 29) evaluates 10 platforms across 400+ real test calls, confirming broad vendor ecosystem maturity but revealing quality variance across implementations.
 Adoption gap persists as documented barrier: European bank case study (Apr 30) shows only 26% of 47,000 quarterly calls captured in CRM summaries, with 35,000 unanalyzed calls containing 2,800 upsell signals and 340 compliance gaps; UK contact center analysis (Apr 20) documents 67% record 100% of calls but 90% lack time/capability to analyze—revealing analysis bottleneck as adoption constraint.
 Agent trust barriers documented: UJET survey (Apr 22) shows 93% of agents feel need to double-check AI outputs before customer use despite ~70% crediting AI with ACW reduction, indicating quality reliability concerns persist.
 Governance frameworks emerge as binding requirement: NIST AI 600-1 (Apr 24) establishes pre-deployment testing and compliance requirements directly applicable to regulated summarization deployments.
 Economic analysis (Apr 20) documents 86/100 viability score for summarization + CRM automation with 3.5 FTE capacity recovery and £4,200 implementation cost.
 Practice consolidates at good-practice tier: vendors delivering full feature parity, deployments proving ROI, but adoption remains constrained by implementation economics, quality validation requirements, and organizational change barriers rather than technology capability.

 TOOLS